FAIROOZ ADAMS, THE HAMILTONIAN REPUBLICAN

 Except for some cases.

 When the life of the mother is threatened due to a pregnancy, then the priority must be the life of the mother.
 The rationale is fairly straightforward.
 Let us begin with the assumption that all human life is of equal value.
 Even for this reason the life of the mother has a greater cause for being saved.
 The destruction of the fetus may affect the pregnant mother and perhaps a few others, but not many.
 Meanwhile the death of the mother will affect all of her loved ones, friends and family.
 The death of the fetus will have a much more limited impact than the life of the mother.
 Thus even after a fetus achieves bodily autonomy, exceptions can still be made for the life of the mother.

 While ultimately wrong to try to eliminate abortion entirely, the staunchest pro-life advocates are correct in one thing: there is a logical inconsistency in arguing life begins at conception yet the value of a life is diminished should it come about due to rape or incest.
 For that reason, pregnancies resulting as a consequence of rape or incest may be terminated in the first five or so months, but only the life of the mother will be sufficient reason to terminate a pregnancy once the fetus is alive.

 Ultimately the twenty-three week threshold is the best threshold for designating the beginning of life and personhood and is the strongest foundation for the basis of policy.
 This utilizes the best medically understood definition of human life and is the most logically consistent.
 Such a threshold marries science and reason with an intuitive sense of what it means to be alive, choosing to err on the side of life without seeking to embrace unreasonable criteria for human life.
-Perhaps most consequentially, this threshold is very moderate and has the added benefit of preserving the inviolability of the bodily autonomy of all – including a fetus, with an exception for the life of the mother – and thus elegantly reconciles the pro life and pro choice stances.
+Coincidentally, this threshold is very moderate and has the added benefit of preserving the inviolability of the bodily autonomy of all – including a fetus, with an exception for the life of the mother – and thus elegantly reconciles the pro life and pro choice stances.